expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 ## 7. Update your app

-When you want to update your app you can simply publish through XDE or `exp`!
-As long as you don't change the `sdkVersion` version in `app.json` your standalone app will get the new code next time users open the app.
-If you want to change the icon or the app name you'll need to resubmit your app to each store.
+For the most part, when you want to update your app, just Publish again from exp or XDE.
+Your users will get the new JS the next time they open the app.
+There are only a couple reasons why you might want to rebuild and resubmit the native binaries:

+- If you want to change native metadata like the app's name or icon
+- If you upgrade to a newer `sdkVersion` of your app (which requires new native code)

+To keep track of this, you can also update the binary's [versionCode](configuration.html#versioncode) and [buildNumber](configuration.html#buildnumber).
+It is a good idea to glance through the [app.json documentation](configuration.html) to get an idea of all the properties you can change, e.g. the icons, deep linking url scheme, handset/tablet support, and a lot more.

 If you run into problems during this process, we're more than happy to help out!
 Join our Slack and let us know if you have any questions.

-> **Note:** Are you curious how this works?
-We embed the Expo runtime into a new app and make it always point to the published URL of your app.
->
-> We mentioned a few of the required properties here, but you're free to configure everything from the push notification icon to the deep-linking url scheme (see [the guide on app.json](configuration.html) for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.